fabmob/standard-covoiturage/standard-covoiturage_specification.md

 starts between `minDepartureDate` and `maxDepartureDate` (included).

-The returned results may not reach the `maxDepartureDate` because of the limited forecasting horizon of the transport operator.
+The returned results may not reach the `maxDepartureDate` because of the limited forecasting horizon of the carpooling operator.

 The `webUrl` attribute in the response SHOULD link to a page giving an overview of the regular trips (e.g. a "driver" page) and allowing to continue